practicingruby/practicing-ruby-paid/posts/gregory/012-working-with-binary-file-formats.md

 end
 ```

 This is the method that converts the values we set in the pixel array via lines like `bmp[0,0] = "ff0000"` into actual binary sequences.
-It starts by matching the string with a regex to ensure that the input string is a valid sequence of 6 hexidecimal digits.
+It starts by matching the string with a regex to ensure that the input string is a valid sequence of 6 hexadecimal digits.
 If the validation succeeds, it then packs those values into a binary sequence, creating a string with three bytes in it.
 The example below should make it clear what is going on here:

 ```
 >> ["ffa0ff"].pack("h6").bytes.to_a
 => [255, 10, 255]
 ```

-This makes it possible to specify color values directly in hexidecimal strings and then convert them to their numeric value just before they get written to the file.
+This makes it possible to specify color values directly in hexadecimal strings and then convert them to their numeric value just before they get written to the file.

 With this last detail explained, you should now understand how to build a functional bitmap encoder for writing 24bit color images.
 If seeing things broken out step by step caused you to lose a sense of the big picture, you can check out the [full source code for this object](https://gist.github.com/1351737).
 Feel free to play around with it a bit before moving on to the next section: the best way to learn is to actually run these code samples and try to extend them and/or break them in various ways.